 Taghkanic - Wed.
 April 22 10am, at Taghkanic Town Hall, Route 82

-April 18th - Copake CAC/CSC will be showing the documentary "The Little Things That Run The World" at the Copake Grange at 10am.
-See the 1-minute trailer.
-Flyer coming soon
+April 18th - Copake CAC/CSC will be showing the documentary "The Little Things That Run The World" at the Copake Grange at 7:00 pm.
+See the 1-minute trailer. and the Flyer for more information.

 April 19th - County Task Force & CLC Film Festival - At the Crandell Theater, 1:00 to 3:00 pm.
-Showing The Nature of Nature - Biodiversity in the Hudson Valley and at least one other film, with a panel discussion after.
+Showing The Nature of Nature - Biodiversity in the Hudson Valley and one other film, with a panel discussion after.
 Free admission.
 Informational tables.
-We will have more info very soon!
+Check out the recently completed Plan to Conserve Columbia County at the CLC office across the street, starting at Noon.

 April 25th - Valatie Climate Smart is organizing a tree planting near the Knox Gun Crossing marker located in Pachaquack Preserve.
 This is one of the historical markers commemorating the Henry Knox Trail, the route where Gen. Knox transported cannons from Fort Ticonderoga to Boston in 1775-76 to help win the Revolution.
 In addition to planting a tree, they will be removing invasive tree of heaven sprouting in the area adjacent to the hemlock forest.